Domestic abuse tenants guide - how we can help

-Remember: You are never to blame for the abuse you are experiencing, the responsibility lies firmly with your abuser.
+There are no excuses for domestic abuse, you are never to blame for the abuse you are experiencing.
+The responsibility lies firmly with your abuser.

 If you are experiencing abuse or are hurting someone you love, there is help available.